Why make a new engine

 Its private and not for sale.

 Where is the Signal-Server source code

-We're too busy with CloudRF to help companies integrate Signal-Server into their own networks.
-If you have a Signal-Server issue you need help with you can post it on Github but are advised to read the open source license carefully first.
+We're very busy with CloudRF so don't have capacity to help integrate Signal-Server into others networks.
+If you have a Signal-Server issue you can post it on Github but are advised to read the open source license carefully first.